quattage/gttodsauce/README.md

 I've completely bypassed all stock movement code belonging to doorguy and replaced it with my own dynamic rigidbody-based kinematic controller.
 If you want to look around at the code, the main loop is in impl/MovementManger.cs (check out FixedUpdate()).

-The mod can be toggled in-game by pressing F4. (<-- doesn't actually work yet, but you can use this to verify that the mod is loaded)

 ## what it do:
 - Replaces rigidbody-based velocity and friction calculations with custom kinematic code